ysuarez/git_learning/README.md

 * diff
   * usually not shortcut
   * command + D
-    * but only works in Git tab???
+    * but only works in Git tab

 * add file